 Course Numbering System

-600-699 Level Graduate Courses: Courses at this level are intended for degree-seeking students.
-They are more than an extension of the baccalaureate education; they are qualitatively different and, at a minimum, students should be required to undertake original scholarly/creative activity, assume greater responsibility for mastering the subject matter, and develop close working relationships with professors.
-It is assumed that students taking 600-level graduate courses have acquired the ability to use language and information sources effectively, and engage in analytical thought and creative processes.
+600-699 Level Graduate Courses: Courses at this level are intended for graduate degree-seeking students.
+They are more than an extension of the baccalaureate education; they are qualitatively different, and, at a minimum, students should be required to undertake original scholarly/creative activity, assume greater responsibility for mastering the subject matter, and develop close working relationships with professors.
+It is assumed that students taking 600-level graduate courses have acquired the ability to use language and information sources effectively and engage in analytical thought and creative processes.

 Academic Load